-Depositary Bank holds the underlying security of the foreign firm, which is offered to the investor as ‘ADR’ which is denominated in U.S. Dollar & get listed on the recognized stock exchanges in the United States for e.g., NYSE, NASDAQ, etc. or also get traded on over the counter market.
+Depositary Bank holds the underlying security of the foreign firm, which is offered to the investor as ‘ADR’ which is denominated in U.S. Dollar & get listed on the recognized stock exchanges in the United States, e.g., NYSE, NASDAQ, etc. or also get traded on over the counter market.
 American investors who hold ADRADRADR (American Depository Receipts) is a financial instrument traded in US markets and are issued by US banks.
 ADRs are listed on the stock exchange and can trade like other stocks. realize any dividend or capital gain in USD but after net of foreign exchange expense and taxes.

 - Unsponsored ADR: Investment BankInvestment BankInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. or Brokers, with the help of depositary banks, create & issue unsponsored ADR to the investor by holding shares in the foreign company.
-Unsponsored ADR cannot be listed on the American stock exchange as this ADR has not registered with the regulator and also has no involvement of the foreign company.
+Unsponsored ADR cannot be listed on the American stock exchange as this ADR has not registered with the regulator and has no foreign company involvement.
 Unsponsored ADR only trades on Over the counterOver The CounterOver the counter (OTC) is the process of stock trading for the companies that don't hold a place on formal exchange listings.
 The broker-dealer network facilitates such decentralized trading of derivatives, equity and debt instruments..

 - Level 1: This type of ADR is usually traded on Over the counter market as this firm does not meet the criteria to the reporting standard (US GAAP) or register with the regulator (SEC) to get its share listed on the stock exchange.
 This ADR is considered to be risky among investors.

-- Level 2 & 3: The firm must register its ADR with the regulator (SEC) & also submit the financial reports of the firm, which should be U.S GAAP compliance.
-Level 2 registered ADR can’t be used to raise funds in the market.
-But Level 3 ADR is considered one of the most efficient ADRs among all levels and can be used to raise funds for the firm.
-Level 3 ADR can be listed on the American stock exchange, such as NYSE or NASDAQ.
+- Level 2 & 3: The Firm must register its ADR with the regulator (SEC) & also submit the financial reports of the firm, which should be U.S GAAP compliance.
+Level 2 registered ADR can’t raise funds in the market.
+But Level 3 ADR is considered one of the most efficient ADRs among all levels and can raise funds for the firm.
+Level 3 ADR can be listed on the American stock exchangeAmerican Stock ExchangeThe American Stock Exchange or AMEX, now known as the NYSE American, is a marketplace in New York City, New York, allowing traders to trade securities in small volumes.
+It lists more than 1,200 small-cap stocks and other trading instruments, including options, bonds, derivatives, and exchange-traded funds (ETFs)., such as NYSE or NASDAQ.

 #2 – GDR – Global Depositary Receipts

-- Lower Expenses: Raising funds through depositary receipts in the foreign market can lower expenses for the firm as compared to raising funds by issuing directly equity shares in the primary marketPrimary MarketThe primary market is where debt-based, equity-based or any other asset-based securities are created, underwritten and sold off to investors.
-It is a part of the capital market where new securities are created and directly purchased by the issuer. of the foreign country.
+- Lower Expenses: Raising funds through depositary receipts in the foreign market can lower expenses for the firm than raising funds by issuing equity shares in the primary market of the foreign country directly.